triet2397/triet2397.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Triet M. Thai is a Research Assistant in Bioinformatics at Tuberculosis Group, Oxford University Clinical Research Unit (OUCRU).
+His research interests include bioinformatics, biomedical data sciene and explainable AI.
+He aims for uncovering the complexity of biological systems and disease mechanisms through integrative multi-omics and advanced bioimage analysis using AI and data science.
+His ultimate goal is to translate these insights into meaningful improvements in public health and community well-being.